Bishop Museum’s Annual Online Fundraising Auction, E Ulu A PA’A is now open for bidding!

 Qualifications

-• Ability to be assertive and persuasive.
+• Ability to execute events and report on outcomes;

 Other Requirements

-• Must have own car with proof of insurance and valid Hawai‘i Drivers License.
+• Must have own car with proof of insurance and valid Hawai‘i Drivers License

-• Professional, business-like appearance and demeanor.
+• Professional business-like appearance

 Direct Reports